Graeter's: Candy and baked goods

 Louis Graeter also sold chocolate confections from early in its history.
-The company initially tried to use Hershey chocolate for candy, but due to a lack of availability during World War II it shifted to using chocolate Nestlé spinoff company Mr. Peter's.
+The company initially tried to use Hershey chocolate for candy, but due to a lack of availability during World War II it shifted to using chocolate from Mr. Peter's.
 Among its confections was the opera cream, a variety of cream filled chocolate candy popular in Cincinnati.
 Today, its chocolates and confections are produced at the Bond Hill plant.
-Steve Hellmich was hired in 2001 to oversee this operation.
-For the Easter holiday, the shot offers a "build your own basket" with chocolate bunny, cream eggs, jelly beans and opera creams.
+Steve Hellmich was hired in 2001 to oversee the operation.
+For the Easter holiday, the shop offers a "build your own basket" with chocolate bunny, cream eggs, jelly beans, and opera creams.
 During Easter it also offers a "birds nest" made from chocolate and a mixture of rice and coconut flakes.

 A bakery business was launched in 1957, and added and expanded in the 1960s and 1970s, initially to make pies and cakes, but demand for other kinds of goods including rolls, coffee cake, Danish pastry, donuts, bread, cupcakes, éclairs, cookies, cream horns and turnovers.
 Later, ice cream cakes and ice cream sandwiches grew popular as well.
 Though, the company's bakery business has not traditionally performed as well as its ice cream, and at times it found the bakery portion of the business losing money.
 Members of the Graeter family have considered ceasing the business but never came to a conclusive decision.